SamuelLo1/ExpressAuth/README.md

    Upon success, the user object is returned as the response

-2. Logging in an existing user: send a POST request to http://localhost:3000/api/users/login with the following body:
+2. To login an existing user:
+   send a POST request to http://localhost:3000/api/users/login with the following body:
       ```